-Many of the MOUs are administered by the CMS Secretariat.
-In some cases, however, the CMS Secretariat receives support for technical coordination services from a non-governmental organization.150 In two cases (Ruddy-headed Goose and Huemel MOUs), the two Signatories (Argentina and Chile) coordinate among themselves; they function independently of the CMS Secretariat.151 The Signatories to three other MOUs (Monk Seal, Grassland Birds, and High Andean Flamingos) perform most of the coordination work and operate "relatively independently" of the Secretariat.152 Each of these three MOUs has just four or five Signatories, making coordination relatively simple.
+Many of the MOUs are administered by the CMS Secretariat, and none has an independent secretariat.
+In some cases, however, the CMS Secretariat receives support for technical coordination services from a non-governmental organization.172 In two cases (Ruddy-headed Goose and Huemel MOUs), the two Signatories (Argentina and Chile) coordinate among themselves; they function independently of the CMS Secretariat.173 The Signatories to three other MOUs (Monk Seal, Grassland Birds, and High Andean Flamingos) perform most of the coordination work and operate "relatively independently" of the Secretariat.174 Each of these three MOUs has just four or five Signatories, making coordination relatively simple compared to Agreements with many more Parties or Signatories.

-Similarly, CMS Agreements differ in the number of working languages that they use.
-ACCOBAMS works in English and French;153 ASCOBANS works primarily in English but also provides translations of some documents in other languages;154 AEWA works in two languages (French and English);155 ACAP in three (French, English, and Spanish); EUROBATS in three (French, English, and German);156 and the Gorilla Agreement in two (French and English).
+CMS Agreements also differ in the number of working languages that they use.
+ACCOBAMS works in English and French;175 ASCOBANS works primarily in English but also provides translations of some documents in other languages;176 AEWA works in two languages (French and English);177 ACAP in three (French, English, and Spanish); EUROBATS in three (French, English, and German);178 and the Gorilla Agreement in two (French and English).
 Similarly, MOUs also differ in the number of languages used.
-For example, the Sharks MOU uses three (English, Spanish, and French),157 while the Pacific Cetaceans MOU uses two (English and French).158 The IOSEA Marine Turtles and Dugong MOUs use only English.159
+For example, the Sharks MOU uses three (English, Spanish, and French),179 while the Pacific Cetaceans MOU uses two (English and French).180 The IOSEA Marine Turtles and Dugong MOUs use only English.181